meakshayraut/cohere-rag/README.md

+# Cohere RAG APP

-# Conversational PDF Question Answering
+## Conversational PDF Question Answering

 This Streamlit application allows users to upload a PDF and ask questions about its content.
 The application uses Cohere's LLM, HuggingFace embeddings, and Chroma vectorstore to retrieve relevant information from the PDF and generate answers.